 is located at the end of a fairly rough and rocky dirt road – from the primitive dirt parking lot, it is a short hike down to the hot spring.
 Not as easy to find as some of the other nearby hot springs but well worth the attempt.
 This gets our top pick as one of the most scenic hot springs locations in the area.
 The jagged often snow covered peaks of the nearby mountains form the backdrop – in Spring the landscape nearby is a bright green.
 Plenty of open space for camping.

 This tiny hot spring pool is about ideally sized for just a few people.
-The soak pool is not right at the source of the water – (the water is piped in from a short distance away) – there is a water valve that allows one to control how much hot water is let into the tub.
+The soak pool is not right at the source of the water – (the water is piped in from a short distance away) – a water valve that is very difficult to turn allows one to control how much hot water is let into the tub.
+Sometimes the water level is to low and is not able to be piped over from the source.
+After the pool is drained and then refilled the water is often to scalding to be able to enjoy right away.

 Just a few miles south of Mammoth Lakes on the 395, just past the airport, there is a road that leads east.
 Take it – it is called the Hot Creek Hatchery/Airport road.
 If you are driving south from Mammoth Lakes, you will have to first turn into the median lane and cross the oncoming traffic.
 This road leads to Hot Creek which is a creek that flows over bubbling cauldrons of hot gases mixed with hot water.
 The road is paved for the first part and then becomes dirt.
 It passes a fishing ranch.